 AB testing is essential in any email marketing strategy.
 You want the best content to reach and engage your audience and AB testing is simply going to help you serve the best variant.
 Recommended is to have at least 2 versions and test how do respondents react to every one of them.
 Common test elements are email titles, CTA button colors, and wordings.

 AB testing became very important as soon as I set my selling funnels in place.
-I wanted to make sure that the email my audience gets makes the desired outcome.
 My experience with ConvertKit AB testing is that the reliability of the results comes with the list count of 1k or more.
 That way with average or small open rates you can still deduct valuable conclusions.

 To turn on A/B testing in your account simply select the Broadcast tab and then New Broadcast.
 You’ll notice the A/B option to the right of your subject line.